afancyfridgemagnet/chatweave/README.md

 # Credits / Contributors

-Thanks to all my friends who used, tested, and provided feedback to make this project what it is today.
+Thanks to all those who tested and provided feedback to make this project as good as it is today.
-(If you're one of them and would like your name and/or Twitch link included here let me know!)

 adiq's tEmotes API (for Third-Party Emotes)
 https://github.com/adiq/temotes